Npvivek/PDF-QA-Chatbot/README.md

 ---

-## Contribution Guidelines
+## Future Enhancements

+- **Multi-PDF Support**: Enable the assistant to work with multiple PDFs simultaneously.
+- **Multilingual Support**: Add capabilities to handle documents in various languages.
+- **Advanced Models**: Explore integration with LayoutLMv3 for processing complex document layouts.
+- **OCR Integration**: Improve text extraction for scanned documents.
+- **Customizable Output**: Allow users to configure response formats and styles.

+---

+## How to Contribute

 We welcome contributions!
-Here’s how you can help:
+Here’s how you can get involved:

-1. Fork this repository.
+1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-new-feature`).
+2. Create a feature branch (`git checkout -b feature-new-feature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature-new-feature`).
-5. Open a pull request.
+3. Submit a pull request with a detailed description of changes.

+For major changes, please open an issue first to discuss your ideas.

 ---

-## Enhancements You Can Contribute To

-- [ ] Add multi-PDF support.
-- [ ] Integrate additional LLM providers.
-- [ ] Expand error-handling mechanisms.
-- [ ] Include support for multilingual documents.

----

-Feel free to clone, customize, and deploy this project!
+Feel free to explore, customize, and deploy this project!
 For any queries, reach out via Issues or Discussions.